 Let’s oversimplify.
-Amazon, iTunes, and Netflix opened the door on a brave new world of streamed content distribution.
+Amazon, iTunes, and Netflix opened the door on a brave new world of streaming content distribution.
 Hulu (ABC-NBC-Fox-owned) and Vudu (Walmart-owned) are in the pool, as are YouTube (Alphabet, i.e., Google-owned), Facebook (now launching its Watch video tab), Snapchat (current deals for 5-minute content with ABC-NBC-HGTV-Vice-ESPN, etc.), and even Disney.
 Disney will soon allow its $300MM annual deal with Netflix to expire without renewal and will launch 2 streaming channels for Disney content (i.e., Netflix with a Mickey Mouse hat and an ESPN pompom).
 Other studios are in as players too: Sony/Crackle, Viacom-Lionsgate-MGM/Epix, and others.
-And how about Jeff Katzenberg’s WndrCo and its 8-minute-episode for mobile concept?
+And how about Jeff Katzenberg’s WndrCo and its 8-minute-episode for a mobile concept?

 A brave new world.
 The possibilities are almost endless.
 So how does a content creator sort through them?
 This post will focus on some basic ideas and even a few deal parameters.

 Let’s stay in the movie-TV platform and say you have a great idea for a movie that could be a feature film or maybe even a TV pilot.

 What are your basic options to finance your production?
 Options include: self-fund; tap investors you know or find; crowd-fund; produce a killer sizzle reel with “friends & family” money to gain distributor interest and investment; or pitch the bare concept to some powers that be and hope to sell the project in a way that allows you to retain some modicum of creative and business control.

 There is, of course, some overlap, and — in the end — you could conceivably use all of those strategies on a single project.